 Pride has been identified as one reason veterans do not present for treatment for substance abuse issues, on average, until they are in their sixties.
-But the U.S. National Institute on Drug Abuse found that “zero-tolerance policies, lack of confidentiality and mandatory random drug testing that might deter drug use can also add to stigma, and could discourage many who need treatment from seeking it.
-For example, half of military personnel have reported that they believe seeking help for mental health issues would negatively affect their military career.”
+But the U.S. National Institute on Drug Abuse has found that “zero-tolerance policies, lack of confidentiality, and mandatory random drug testing could discourage many of those who need treatment from seeking it.
+For example, half of military personnel believe seeking help for mental health issues would negatively affect their career prospects.”

 “Our memory is a more perfect world than the universe: it gives back life to those who no longer exist.”
 This quote from author Guy de Maupassant perfectly summarises the challenge faced by veterans as they attempt to confront, process and overcome the trauma they face as a result of taking part in combat.
 It is estimated that 17% of people who have seen active military service report symptoms such as flashbacks, nightmares, anxiety, depression, grief and anger.
 Their memories give life back to the situations that caused the psychological scarring from which they continue to suffer.
 And the intense feelings of shock, fear and helplessness that arise during these experiences also flood back, as if the memory were in fact reality.
 Drug use initially employed in an attempt to blunt the painful flashbacks symptomatic of PTSD, can quickly end up becoming an issue of dependency and addiction.